Table of Contents

 Disadvantages of Pet Insurance

-A lot of insurance companies tend to employ a ton of nasty tricks to charge more and more money.
+Some insurance companies tend to employ a ton of nasty tricks to charge more and more money.
 A very common model (especially with lifelong insurances) is to drastically increase the price each year, as the dog gets older.

-This can often lead the pet owner into a nasty dilemma.
+This can often lead the pet owner into a dilemma.
 Do you keep giving the company more and more money, even though your dog’s been perfectly healthy so far, or do you end the insurance policy and risk going through your dog’s later years without it?

 As with all other insurances, pet insurance companies will also try to wiggle their way out of any situation and look for any possible loophole in order to not pay you.
 Likewise, insurance companies can refuse to renew even a lifelong insurance if they decide that the dog now has a higher risk of health issues.
 While this is their right, it kind of defeats the whole “lifelong” idea of dog health insurance.